HexHive/Evocatio/README.md

 In this repo, we present 5 function module of Evocatio:

-- POC Minimization: to get a poc with smaller size like afl-tmin.
+- **POC Minimization**: to get a poc with smaller size like afl-tmin.
-- Critical Bytes Inference: to infer which bytes of poc are critical, so as to mutate them first.
+- **Critical Bytes Inference**: to infer which bytes of poc are critical, so as to mutate them first.
-- CapFuzz: to explore new capabilities of a bug.
+- **CapFuzz**: to explore new capabilities of a bug.
 In this module, each new poc found by CapFuzz represents a new capability.
-- Bug Capability Scaning: to summurize all capabilities found by CapFuzz.
+- **Bug Capability Scaning**: to summurize all capabilities found by CapFuzz.
-- Severity Score: to calculate severity score of the bug from bug capabilities.
+- **Severity Score**: to calculate severity score of the bug from bug capabilities.

 You can use these modules either sequentially or seperately.